 Type 1 neurofibromatosis (Nf1)

 Also known as von Recklinghausen's disease, von Recklinghausen NF, or peripheral neurofibromatosis, NF1 is the most common type of neurofibromatosis.
-It is transmitted on chromosome 17.
 It mostly results from a mutation, rather than a deletion, of the Nf1 gene.
 It is thought to affect 1 in every 3,000 people.

 Shortly after birth, birthmarks may appear in different parts of the body.